BetonQuest/BetonQuest/docs/Documentation/Events-List.md

 **persistent**, **static**

-Delete the player points in a specified category.
+Clear all player points in a specified category.

 !!! example
     ```YAML